cling-com/cling-sync/README.md

 - That key is then used to decrypt the encrypted KEK.

+- The KEK is then used to decrypt the encrypted _Block ID HMAC Key_.

 ### Blocks

 #### Block IDs

-The repository wide _Block ID HMAC Key_ key is then used to sign the block id like this: `HMAC(SHA256(blockContent), HMACKey)`.
-This makes block ids based on the contents of the block (i.e. blocks are content addressable), but signing the content SHA256 hash makes it impossible to guess the content of a block.
+A block ID is calculated like this: `HMAC(SHA256(blockContent), BlockIDHMACKey)` where `BlockIDHMACKey` is the _Block ID HMAC Key_ stored in `.cling/repository.txt`.

+This makes blocks content addressable, but you cannot make any assumptions about the content of a block based on its block id.

 #### Data Encryption

-The content of files are stored in blocks of up to _8MB_ in size.
+File contents and all metadata are stored in blocks of up to _8MB_ in size.
 Each block is encrypted with a unique, random 32 byte _Data Encryption Key (DEK)_.
-That _DEK_ is encrypted with th _KEK_ and stored alongside the random nonce used in the block header (see below).
+That _DEK_ is encrypted with the _KEK_ and stored alongside the random nonce used in the block header (see below).

+#### Data Deduplication (Content-Defined Chunking)

+If only a part of a file is modified, only that part (more or less) is stored in the repository.
+Block boundaries are not fixed, but are calculated using the [GearCDC](https://joshleeb.com/posts/gear-hashing.html) algorithm.
+Basically, the algorithm keeps a rolling hash of the content to detect a "good boundary" so that a block is at best around 2-4MB in size.
+Because this is based on the actual content, even changes in the middle of a file are detected and at some point, the algorithm will detect the boundaries of blocks that were not changed.
+This also means that for files smaller than the average block size, deduplication is not effective.

 ## File Formats